STFC-ICD-Research-and-Design/supermusr-data-pipeline/diagnostics/README.md

 - A flag indicating if the number of samples is not identical in each channel
 - A flag indicating if the number of samples has ever changed
 - Number of "bad" frames detected (i.e. frames with malformed timestamps).

+## Message Debug Mode

+Simple message dumping tool which parses kafka messages and logs the result.

 ## Running in Podman